Are you inspired by old monochrome pictures of harmonious-looking flower gardens, particularly blossoms?

 Did you know they are named after the female Greek poet and muse Sappho?

-A mature plant will reach about 6 feet in height, but it needs occasional pruning to maintain the right shape.
+A mature plant will reach about 6 feet in height but needs occasional pruning to maintain the right shape.

 Remember to provide partial shade but strictly avoid dark and damp locations, which will wilt the flowers and stems.